Canon 7D II vs Nikon Df

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 7D Mark II and Nikon Df and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 7D Mark II and the Df are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the Df does not have a direct predecessor.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon 7D II better than the Nikon Df or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 7D Mark II:

 - More detail: Offers more megapixels (20 vs 16.2MP) with a 11% higher linear resolution.